meltano/meltano/docs/src/_cloud/platform.md

 ### SSH Private Keys for Private Git Repository Package Access

-`GIT_SSH_PRIVATE_KEY` is a reserved variable that should be set if you have private git repositories that accessed during `meltano install` can be access via SSH.
+`GIT_SSH_PRIVATE_KEY` is a reserved variable that should be set if you have private git repositories that are accessed during `meltano install` and can be accessed via SSH.

 To specify it, set the ssh private key environment variable using `meltano cloud config env set`, which will look similar to this: